Use Adaptivity to Deliver More Relevant, Effective Training

 Better learning at work is vital in contemporary business.
 Effective up-skilling and re-skilling will be necessary for individuals and organizations to stay ahead.
 But the benefits are greater than a high-performing workforce.
 As the best employers take a person-first approach to HR and look to delivering motivating and meaningful employee experiences, personalized learning becomes crucial.

 Adaptive learning use case: Compliance training

 Today’s HR and L&D Managers are under increasing pressure to efficiently deliver regular compliance training that mitigates legal, business, and reputational risk and increases training completion rates.

-Here at SAP Litmos, we are using adaptive learning technology to help our customers meet this business need.
+Here at Litmos, we are using adaptive learning technology to help our customers meet this business need.
 Working with our legal subject matter experts, we have taken the most popular compliance courses for Australia, New Zealand, and now the UK, and have developed adaptive refresher training courses.